What is ALT?

 AST (Aspartate Aminotransferase) is similar to ALT, but it is not entirely aimed at indicating liver disease.
 This is because the production of ASAT also takes place in muscle cells in the body.
 If there is liver disease as a result of excessive alcohol consumption, AST is often higher than ALT.

-What are the causes of an elevated ALT value?
+What are the symptoms of elevated ALT?

 Are there any diseases related to elevated ALT?